clojurebridge-minneapolis/installfest/docs/setup_osx.md

 ## Testing your setup

-You have set up Java, Leiningen, Light Table, Git, and Heroku on your computer--all the tools you will need for this course.
+You have set up Java, Leiningen, Atom, Git, and Heroku on your computer--all the tools you will need for this course.
 Before starting, we need to test them out.

 Go to your terminal and run the following command: